USEPA/BMDS/docs/source/recipes/index.md

 ### Rendering figures

-The plotting functionality of `pybmds` uses the [matplotlib](https://matplotlib.org/) package to generate figures.
-To render matplotlib figures within a Jupyter notebook, add this "magic function" to a cell at the top of the notebook, and execute the cell to enable inline plot rendering:
+The built-in plotting functionality of `pybmds` uses [matplotlib](https://matplotlib.org/).
+To render matplotlib figures within a Jupyter notebook, add this line to the top of the notebook:

 ```python
 %matplotlib inline